jrdev0/Znaczenie_Slang-w/README.md

-# Znaczenie_Slang-w
+# Polish Slangs Scaper Project

-Want to know any slang meaning in Polish langauge, so far....?
+# Scraper using bs4 and requests libary to get meaning of slang in Polish language.